ervandew/eclim/src/doc/content/guides/install.rst

 Upgrading
 ---------

-The upgrading procedure is the same as the installation procedure but there are a couple things worth noting.

-- The installer will remove the previous version of eclim and install the new one.
-This includes all the files in the eclim eclipse plugins and the files eclim adds to your .vim or vimfiles directory.
+The upgrading procedure is the same as the installation procedure but please be aware that the installer will remove the previous version of eclim prior to installing the new one.
+The installer will delete all the files in the eclim eclipse plugins and the files eclim adds to your .vim or vimfiles directory.
 So if you made any alterations to any of these files, be sure to back them up prior to upgrading.
-- Since the previous version is removed any time you run the installer, whether upgrading or reinstalling the current version, you will need to always select the features you want installed regardless of whether they are already installed.
-In a future version, the installer will attempt to auto select them for you.

 Building from source